josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐓_איז_נישט_קיין_קליינע_זאַך/README.md

 ## 🧩 When a Familiar System Becomes Legible From Outside

-Some Israeli and Jewish men are also being confronted with a very difficult shift in how the wider world is seeing Israel, occupation, military power, settlement, security doctrine, and Palestinian life.
+Some Israeli and Jewish men are being confronted with a difficult shift in how the wider world is seeing Israel, occupation, military power, settlement, security doctrine, and Palestinian life.

 This does not mean that all Jewish men, all Israeli men, or all people connected to Jewish life carry the same responsibility.